-- Becoming a Marie Skłodowska-Curie fellow and be invited to join the Marie Curie Alumni Association. - Access to all the necessary facilities and laboratories at the University of Bordeaux (namely CELIA Centre Lasers Intenses et Applications UMR5107) and UNSW. - Tuition fees exemption at both PhD awarding institutions. - Yearly travel allowance to cover flights and accommodation for participating in AUFRANDE events. - 10,000 EUR allowance to cover flights and living expenses for up to 12 months in Australia. - 45 days paid holiday leave. - French Social security coverage. - Sick leave. - Parental leave.
+- Becoming a Marie Skłodowska-Curie fellow and be invited to join the Marie Curie Alumni Association. - Access to all the necessary facilities and Access to all the necessary facilities and laboratories at the University of Bordeaux (namely CELIA Centre Lasers Intenses et Applications UMR5107) and UNSW. - Tuition fees exemption at both PhD awarding institutions. - Yearly travel allowance to cover flights and accommodation for participating in AUFRANDE events. - 10,000 EUR allowance to cover flights and living expenses for up to 12 months in Australia. - 45 days paid holiday leave. - French Social security coverage. - Sick leave. - Parental leave.